GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - It is possible to focus on the form regardless of the function (e.g. tea ceremony), but if you can derive more significance from the function, then its signal increases.
     - It is possible to focus on the form so much that it loses connection to its function.
 E.g. A martial art that becomes a dance; This may be acceptable when done as art for art's sake

-## 1.5.
+## 1.7.
 Better actions

 - Quality.
 E.g. ISO 9000
 - [Tao](https://en.wikipedia.org/wiki/Tao). 道.
 Aka Dao, Do.
 The Way.
 The "natural order".
 "This is The Way".
 - Growth = Stress + Rest.
 E.g. PDCA, Kaizen, Virtuous Circle
 - (story, struggle) > (excellence, experience)
-- Problem Solving:
+- Problem Solving.
+E.g. [How to Solve It](https://en.wikipedia.org/wiki/How_to_Solve_It) by George Pólya:
-    - Understand.
+    - Understand the problem
-    - Plan a solution.
+    - Devise a plan/solution
         - Break the solution into small parts.
-    - Apply the solution.
+    - Carry out the plan.
-    - Determine how well the solution solved the problem.
+    - Review/extend.
+Determine how well the solution solved the problem.
+Extend it to future problems.
+- Nature to be commanded must be obeyed ~ Francis Bacon, "Novum Organum" (The New Organon) (1620).

-## 1.6.
+## 1.8.
 Humane actions

 - [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule)
+    - Sex SHOULD require consent.
+Examples of non-consensual sex: Pedophilia, bestiality, rape.
 - Win-Win instead of Zero Sum
+    - Value > Profit.
+Folks are sometimes so concerned with profit that they provide negative value.
+    - Value > Political points.
+Folks are sometimes so concerned with winning that they provide negative value.
     - Economy of Abundance > Economy of Scarcity.
 I.e. Generosity > Greed.
     - A just and generous well-off society fosters positive subsistence rights
-- Sex SHOULD require consent.
-Examples of non-consensual sex: Pedophilia, bestiality, rape.
 - [Common good](https://en.wikipedia.org/wiki/Common_good)
     - [Tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons)
     - Perhaps a good society can provide the basics for its members.